s-loar/stimulus-talk/README.md

 # Stimulus Talk Outline

-This talk seeks to cover the basics with some examples
+Stimulus... a JavaScript framework with modest ambitions.

 ## What is Stimulus
 * The handbook describes Stimulus as ‘... a JavaScript framework with modest ambitions.’
   * It is not a full blown framework like React, Angular or Vue
   * HTML centric
-  * Connects HTML elements to JavaScript objects (controllers)
+  * Connects DOM elements to JavaScript objects
     * Controllers
     * Actions
     * Targets